rcbops/openstack-ops/README.md

 ### rpc-o-support

-This folder currently collects all support scripts for active RPC-O products RPC-R should be keep in a different once applicable due to the architectual differences.
+This folder currently collects all support scripts for active RPC-O products RPC-R should be keept in a different once applicable due to the architectual differences.

 ### archive folder